-Alana is a junior at the Port Townsend High School.
-After beginning her musical career on violin at the age of five, she switched to the cello, which she now plays in the high school orchestra.
-This past summer she interned as a stage manager for the Olympic Music Festival.
-She also leads the varsity volleyball team as the setter and captain.
+Alana graduated in 2018 from Port Townsend High School.
+After beginning her musical career on violin at the age of five, she switched to the cello, which she played in the high school orchestra.
+She also lead the varsity volleyball team as the setter and captain.
 Alana likes that through her work with Clarity she can contribute the community by helping local businesses grow.
 It is important to her to support Port Townsend as much as possible!

 Alana is also an entrepreneur and small business owner in her own right, crafting and selling her own original line of natural, hand-made personal care products at Chica Fresca.
 Learn more at www.chicafresca.com.